qxpjs/Format-Phone-Numbers/Dependencies/README.md

-Sub script for the "GREP Search and Replace" script.
+Sub script for the "Format Phone Numbers" script.